List of country-name etymologies: Oman

 Etymology uncertain.
 It seems to be related to Pliny the Elder's Omana and Ptolemy's Omanon (Όμανον εμπόριον), both probably the ancient Sohar.
 The city or region is typically etymologized in Arabic from aamen or amoun ("settled" people, as opposed to the bedouin), although a number of eponymous founders have been proposed (Oman bin Ibrahim al-Khalil, Oman bin Siba' bin Yaghthan bin Ibrahim, Oman bin Qahtan, and the Biblical Lot) and others derive it from the name of a valley in Yemen at Ma'rib presumed to have been the origin of the city's founders, the Azd, a tribe migrating from Yemen.

 P

 Pakistan

-The name Pakistan literally means "Land of the Pure" in Urdu and Persian.
-It was coined in 1933 as Pakstan by Choudhry Rahmat Ali, a Pakistan Movement activist, who published it in his pamphlet Now or Never, using it as an acronym ("thirty million Muslim brethren who live in PAKSTAN") referring to the names of the five northwestern regions of the British Indian Empire: Punjab, Afghania, Kashmir, Sindh, and Baluchistan".
-The letter i was incorporated to ease pronunciation and form the linguistically correct and meaningful name.
+The name Pakistan literally means "Land of the Pure" in Urdu, Pashto and Persian.
+It was coined in 1933 as Pakstan by Choudhry Rahmat Ali, a Pakistan Movement activist, who published it in his pamphlet Now or Never, using it as an acronym ("thirty million Muslim brethren who live in PAKSTAN") referring to the names of the five northwestern regions of the British Indian Empire: Punjab, Afghania, Kashmir, Sindh, and Balochistan".
+The letter i was incorporated to ease pronunciation and form the linguistically correct and meaningful name (by functioning as an iżāfa).